timothystegall/timothystegall/README.md

 * Mozilla Firefox
 * Linux (Pop!
 OS, Debian, Arch Linux)

-I also have a blog at https://stegall.tech (mostly about technology, programming, music, and motorsports).
+I also have a blog at https://stegall.tech (mostly about technology, music, and motorsports).